 Serious and Organised Crime Groups (SOCG's) are ever evolving and can pose a risk to the community we serve.
 Licensed premises have been used by SOCG's historically to launder money or to facilitate the commission of drugs offences due to the lure of financial reward to those involved in the operation.
 SOCG's are also responsible for wide ranging crime such as Human Trafficking, Cyber-Crime, Importation and distribution of drugs and Sexual Exploitation.
-Police Scotland actively work towards achieving the four strands of 'Scotland's Serious and Organised Crime Strategy' published in June 2015.
-These are to divert people from becoming involved.
-Deter already formed SOCG's by supporting private, public and third sector organisations to protect themselves.
-To detect and identify those responsible and prosecute those involved or linked to SOCG's and by deploying disruption methods to make it difficult for those involved to continue their efforts or to gain financial rewards for such.
+Forth Valley Division supports Scotland's Serious and Organised Crime Strategy aiming to Divert, Deter, Detect, Disrupt in order to reduce the harm caused by Serious and Organised Crime.